cstavr/synnefo/docs/install-guide-debian.rst

 ----------------------

 Cyclades uses Pithos backend library to access and store system and user-provided images and snapshots.
-As stated on the :ref:`conf-pithos-gunicorn`, the gunicorn worker that integrates with Pithos needs to be run as the group Archipelago runs as (defaults to ``archipelago``).
-So we should change the gunicorn group for Cyclades gunicorn worker to ``archipelago``.
-Then, we must manually change group ownership of the following directories to the ``archipelago`` group:

-* ``/var/log/gunicorn/`` directory
-* ``/etc/synnefo/`` directory and all the files inside it.

-We also need to adjust Pithos gunicorn configuration in order to integrate with Archipelago.
-The file, as mentioned above, is located at ``/etc/gunicorn.d/synnefo``.
+We need to adjust gunicorn configuration in order to integrate with Archipelago.
+Set the ``--config=/etc/synnefo/gunicorn-hooks/gunicorn-archipelago.py`` option in the gunicorn configuration file located at ``/etc/gunicorn.d/synnefo``.

-Furthermore, we have to set the ``--config=/etc/synnefo/gunicorn-hooks/gunicorn-archipelago.py`` option.

 Database Initialization